shajra/haskell-tags-nix/README.md

 ## Calling `nix-haskell-tags`<a id="sec-3-2"></a>

 The main argument `nix-haskell-tags` requires is a Nix path to import that has the Nix expression for your build.
 This is passed in with the `--file` switch.
 In our example, that Nix expression can be found at `./test`.
-Note that you need the "./" prefix is needed because paths in Nix syntax must contain at least one slash character.
+Note that the "./" prefix is needed because paths in Nix syntax must contain at least one slash character.

 If the Nix expression found at the provided path contains multiple derivations, then by default all these derivations are considered *target packages*.
 The target package is the root package that we start with to find all dependencies.
 We can select a target out with the `--attr` switch.
 You can use the `--attr` switch multiple times to select out multiple targets.